 Dr Thomas Hesselberg

 Dr Thomas Hesselberg completed his first degree in biological sciences at Aarhus Universitet in Denmark and did his PhD in biomimetics at the University of Bath.
-He teaches widely, both here at the Department, at St. Anne's College and at the University's Department of Zoology, where he is a tutor in Animal Behaviour for second and third year students in biological sciences, and supervisor for Final Honours School undergraduate project students.
-From 2009 – 2011 he was a Postdoctoral Fellow at the University of Oxford, doing research on the interface between animal behaviour and comparative biomechanics using the orb spider and its web as a model organism.
+He teaches widely, both here at the Department, at St. Anne's College and at the University's Department of Zoology, where he is a tutor in behaviour and statistics for second and third year biology students, and supervisor for MBIOL research projects.
+He is also a senior research associate and tutor for the MSc in Island Biodiversity and Conservation at the Jersey International Centre of Advanced Studies.

 At OUDCE, Thomas is Co-Director of the Postgraduate Certificate in Ecological Survey Techniques on which he also teaches the data analysis for ecologists module and he is the Director of Studies in Biological Sciences.

-Animal Behaviour, Arachnology, Behavioural Ecology, Biomimetics, Cave ecology, Comparative Biomechanics, Comparative Physiology, Invertebrate Zoology, Neuro-ethology
+Animal Behaviour, Arachnology, Behavioural Ecology, Biomimetics, Cave Ecology, Island Ecology, Comparative Biomechanics and Invertebrate Zoology

 My research focuses on how behaviour in invertebrates, primarily orb spiders and their webs, is shaped by internal physiological and external environmental factors.
-In particular, I am interested in how behaviour in general and behavioural plasticity in particular has evolved to cope with the constraints imposed by a relatively limited brain capacity and with the biomechanical constraints imposed by morphological and external physical factors as well as silk material properties.
+In particular, I am interested in how behaviour in general and behavioural plasticity in particular has evolved to cope with the constraints imposed by a relatively limited brain capacity and and in response to ecological and environmental factors.
 The goal is to increase our basic understanding of how small-brained animals use simple decision-making rules to perform complex behaviours.
 In addition to its intrinsic biological interest, this line of research is of potential interest to designers of biologically inspired robots and other biomimetic technologies.

 Academic memberships and duties